USC-IGC/ukbb_parser/README.md

 ### parse

 The **parse** subcommand will filter the input CSV file with the given input parameters.
+The output csv will contain a set of default columns: eid, age at visits, race, education levels, healthy control cohorts (see output HTML for more details), and sex.

 Required Inputs:
 * `-i, --incsv CSV`          File path of the downloaded UK Biobank data csv